Here’s a guide on the best options from Barcelona airport to the city centre (and vice versa).

 Tickets are bought directly online – just make your purchase then show a printed or mobile copy aboard the bus.

-You can buy your advance tickets and support us at no extra cost by buying using the button below.
+You can buy your advance tickets online and support us at no extra cost by using the button below.

 - El Prat Airport